-Many people hop into the water with their sunscreen on not knowing that the ingredients in their sunscreen could be harming the coral reefs.
+Many people hop into the water with their sunscreen not knowing that the ingredients in their sunscreen could be harming the coral reefs.
 Look for sunscreens that don’t contain oxybenzone and octinoxate.
 These are the two main ingredients in sunscreen that damage the coral reef.
 Mineral sunscreens tend to be safer for the ocean.
-Personally, I’m not someone who hops in the ocean so I have not looked into a coral reef-safe sunscreen.
+Personally, I’m not someone who hops in the ocean often so I have not looked into a coral reef-safe sunscreen.
 But if you are someone who does go into the ocean please keep this in mind, we all know climate change is happening and it’s the little things like this that can make a huge difference!

 Which Sunscreen should I use?

 Everyone has their own preferences when it comes to sunscreen so choose a product that you will enjoy using and religiously stick to.
 Sunscreen is an important part of a skincare routine and by finding a product you truly love it will be easier to stick to a routine.

 Here is a roundup of products I have personally used and loved!
 If you have any questions about these products feel free to DM me on Instagram!

 I hope this blog post was helpful to you and it provided you with the ultimate sunscreen guide!
 If you have questions or suggestions to add to this sunscreen guide, share in the comments!